 Where Are They Now?

-At Clemson, Chalil Madathil won a scholarship from the Material Handling Education Foundation Inc. (MHEFI), which has awarded more than $2.5 million in scholarships and grants since its inception in 1976.
-The MHEFI is an independent charitable organization dedicated to supporting the study of material handling, logistics and supply chain, exposing students to the many career opportunities in the industry.
+The MHEFI has awarded more than $2.5 million in scholarships and grants since its inception in 1976.
+The foundation is an independent charitable organization dedicated to supporting the study of material handling, logistics and supply chain, exposing students to the many career opportunities in the industry.

-More than 1,000 students and educators have benefitted from MHEFI support, and for the 2022-23 academic year, the organization awarded 46 scholarships totaling $177,100.
+More than 1,000 students and educators have benefitted from MHEFI support since 1976.